Seiya Suzuki Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays' 3.73 team ERA ranks first across all MLB pitching staffs.
+- The Blue Jays have a 3.73 team ERA that leads all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 18th in baseball in home runs given up (140 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 19th in baseball in home runs surrendered (142 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.